 Solar in Oregon’s Climate

-To understand why solar is an excellent investment in Oregon, we need to understand how the most common type of panels used for home solar, photovoltaics, convert sunlight to energy.
+To understand why solar is an excellent investment in Oregon, we need to know how the most common type of panels used for home solar, photovoltaics, convert sunlight to energy.

 While many people assume solar panels need warm weather to work, photovoltaic solar panels need light from the sun to turn light into energy because the panels convert sunlight into electricity by reacting to UV light.
 You might jump to bright, sunny days as the best times for solar energy production, but solar works best in temperatures under 80 degrees.
 A temperate sunny spring in Oregon could see better energy production than a blazing hot and constantly sun-filled summer in Florida.